Azure-Samples/azure-iot-hub-large-twin-example/dotnet/README.md

 The environment variables and connection strings can be managed from the [Application Settings for the function app](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings).

 - Under Connection Strings, add `BlobStorageConnectionString`, and set the value to a connection string for your storage account.
 You can find your storage account's connection strings in the Azure portal.
-Navigate to SETTINGS > Access keys in your storage account's menu blade to see connection strings for both primary and secondary access keys.
+Navigate to your storage account.
+Select `Security + networking` > `Access keys` in your storage account's menu blade to see connection strings for both primary and secondary access keys.
 - Under Application Settings, add `iotHubConnectionString` and set it to an iothubowner connection string.
-- Also under Application Settings, add `iotHubDeviceQuery` and set it to a value like `SELECT * FROM devices WHERE deviceId='twinblob'`.
+- Also under Application Settings, add `iotHubDeviceQuery` and set it to a value like `SELECT * FROM devices WHERE deviceId='twinblob'` where `twinblob` will be the id of your device.
 For more information on forming device queries, see the [Query language documentation](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-query-language).

 ![Function App Settings](../images/FunctionAppSettings.png)